 SBS continues to increase the participation of M/WBE firms in City contracting by expanding its base of certified businesses.
 During the certification process, a company's ownership and management structure is thoroughly reviewed to ensure the applicant performs the key functions of the business.
-Minority and women-owned firms who choose not to certify with the City are neither tracked nor measured in the City's performance reporting.
 The NYC Online Certification Portal (www.nyc.gov/certifyonline) allows M/WBE firms to certify and recertify online, check the status of applications, and update their business profiles to better promote themselves to buyers.
-In addition to the regular certification workshops, during the reporting period, SBS continued to hold one-on-one certification application review sessions.
+In addition to the regular certification workshops, during the reporting period, SBS continued to hold one-on-one certification assistance sessions.
 These sessions help ensure that firms submitted complete and quality application packages, reduced back and forth and delays, and increased the chances of obtaining certification.
-In the first quarter of FY 2020, SBS conducted 7 certification workshops and application review sessions for 73 businesses.
+In the first and second quarters of FY 2020, SBS conducted 23 certification workshops and application review sessions for 73 businesses.

-1 LL 1 amended the law that created the City's M/WBE program, LL 129 of 2005.
+$^{^{1}}$ LL 1 amended the law that created the City's M/WBE program, LL 129 of 2005.
 The new law took effect on July 1, 2013.

 Various community partners help extend the reach of SBS certification outreach efforts.
 Businesses receive assistance in applying for certification from these organizations, including the New York City Council-funded community-based groups that comprise the M/WBE Leadership Association, and the SBS network of Business Solutions Centers located throughout the five boroughs.
 This helps to ensure a higher quality application, making the submission and the certification review process easier and simpler.
-Between July and September 2019, SBS certified 402 new M/WBEs and recertified 157 M/WBEs, bringing the total number of City-certified companies to 9,388 as of September 30, 2019.
+Between July and December 2019, SBS certified 786 new M/WBEs and recertified 327 M/WBEs, bringing the total number of City-certified companies to 9,620 as of December 31, 2019.
 Our community partners help support the business growth of M/WBEs with marketing workshops, networking events, and business development services.
-During the reporting period, SBS collaborated with local development corporations, trade associations, industry membership organizations, and local chambers of commerce on 33 events to spread the word about the benefits of certification and the range of capacity-building services available citywide to help businesses grow.
+During the reporting period, SBS collaborated with local development corporations, trade associations, industry membership organizations, and local chambers of commerce on 68 events to spread the word about the benefits of certification and the range of capacity-building services available citywide to help businesses grow.